Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 #### Prerequisites

-- At least one catalog is created, see [Create a catalog](#create-a-catalog).
+- At least one catalog has been created, see [Create a catalog](#create-a-catalog).
-- At least one category is created within the catalog, see [Create a category](#create-a-category).
+- At least one category has been created within the catalog, see [Create a category](#create-a-category).

 #### Procedure
 *PIM > Settings > Tab CATALOGS*